David Souter: U.S. Supreme Court

-Expected conservatism
+Judicial philosophy

 At the time of Souter's appointment, John Sununu assured President Bush and conservatives that Souter would be a "home run" for conservatism.
-In his testimony before the Senate, he was thought by conservatives to be a strict constructionist on constitutional matters, but he portrayed himself as a moderate who disliked radical change and attached a high importance to precedent.
+In his testimony before the Senate, Souter was thought by conservatives to be a strict constructionist on constitutional matters, but he portrayed himself as an incrementalist who disliked drastic change and attached a high importance to precedent.
 In the state attorney general's office and as a state Supreme Court judge, he had never been tested on matters of federal law.

 After the appointment of Clarence Thomas, Souter moved toward the ideological middle.
+In the 1992 case Lee v.
+Weisman, Souter voted with the liberal wing and against allowing prayer at a high school graduation ceremony.

-In two 1992 cases, Souter voted with the Court's liberal wing: Planned Parenthood v.
-Casey, in which the Court reaffirmed the essential holding in Roe v.
-Wade but narrowed its scope; and Lee v.
-Weisman, in which Souter voted against allowing prayer at a high school graduation ceremony.
-In Planned Parenthood v.
-Casey, Kennedy considered overturning Roe and upholding all the restrictions at issue in Casey.
+In the 1992 case Planned Parenthood v.
+Casey, Souter voted with the moderate wing in a majority decision in which the Court reaffirmed the essential holding in Roe v.
+Wade but narrowed its scope.
+Justice Anthony Kennedy had considered overturning Roe and upholding all the restrictions at issue in Casey.
 Souter considered upholding all the restrictions but was uneasy about overturning Roe.
-After consulting with O'Connor, the three (who came to be known as the "troika") developed a joint opinion that upheld all the restrictions in Casey except the mandatory notification of a husband while asserting the essential holding of Roe, that the Constitution protects the right to an abortion.
+After consulting with O'Connor, the three (who came to be known as "the troika") developed a joint opinion that upheld all the restrictions in Casey except the mandatory notification of a husband while asserting the essential holding of Roe, that the Constitution protects the right to an abortion.